 Gorjan Radevski

 I completed my Ph.D. in 2024 at KU Leuven and continued as a full-time Postdoctoral Researcher at the VISICS lab within ESAT-PSI from June 2024 to March 2025, working with Prof. Tinne Tuytelaars.
 I now hold a part-time postdoctoral position at VISICS.
-My research focuses on Deep Learning and its applications in Natural Language Processing and Computer Vision, with interests in multimodal learning involving images, text, videos, audio, and knowledge graphs, as well as weakly-supervised learning and (egocentric) video understanding.

 -